-Direct, Indirect, and Cumulative Impacts: The non-structural alternative would rely upon the voluntary participation of residents of the 3,298 structures within the 0.02 AEP floodplain to have their structures flood-proofed, or elevated.
+Direct and Indirect Impacts: The non-structural alternative would rely upon the voluntary participation of residents of the 2,051 structures within the 0.01 AEP floodplain who opt-in to have their structures flood-proofed, or elevated and meet all eligibility criteria.
 The voluntary nature of this alternative makes it impossible to determine which residents would participate without surveys.
-With the construction of this project, there will be a small, direct impacts to employment in the construction industry during duration of construction.
-There are no expected cumulative socioeconomic impacts due to this alternative; socioeconomic impacts due to this alternative are independent of the socioeconomic impacts of the CRD and EBR Flood Control projects or other Federal, State, local, or private flood risk reduction efforts.
+With the construction of this project, there is the potential for small, direct impacts to employment in the construction industry during duration of construction.

+Cumulative Impacts: There are no expected cumulative socioeconomic impacts due to this alternative.
+Socioeconomic impacts due to this alternative are independent of the socioeconomic impacts of the CRD and EBR Flood Control projects or other Federal, state, local, or private flood risk reduction efforts.